chrisleekr/homelab-infrastructure/README.md

 1. Set up Terraform Cloud and create an API key.

-2. Install Ubuntu AMD64 on a server.
+2. Install Ubuntu AMD64 on a server and configure the following:
    - Gitlab (`registry.gitlab.com/gitlab-org/build/cng/kubectl`) does not support ARM64 yet.
    - Note that the server SSH port must not be `22`.